MrEleden/indicator_by_landcover/README.md

 `gdal` is required.

 ## Others
-Some graphs on https://synspective.docbase.io/posts/979916 or https://synspective.slack.com/archives/CPSFZ39EY/p1574954671000700 can be reproduced by following [lc.ipynb](https://github.com/synspective/indicator_by_landcover/blob/master/lc.ipynb).
+The graphs on the initial check (which can be found on [DocBase](https://synspective.docbase.io/posts/979916) or [Slack](https://synspective.slack.com/archives/CPSFZ39EY/p1574954671000700) can be reproduced by following [lc.ipynb](https://github.com/synspective/indicator_by_landcover/blob/master/lc.ipynb).